 How to use the wp-cli method

-Another method to import users from CSV without a plugin into WordPress is by using wp-cli.
+Another method for importing users from CSV without a plugin is using WP-CLI.
 This method is pretty straightforward to follow.
 First, you need to prepare a file in a specific format, which should look something like this:

 user_login,user_email,display_name,role,authors_parameter